jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.2 April 17 2020 =
+Updated CSS for the Image Grid layout to work with the new sidebar options.

 = 1.3.1 April 15 2020 =
 Fix to update Image Grid CSS for posts and page templates.
 Removed now unused jgd-material-grid.css file.